pseeth/cookiecutter-nussl/README.md

 must be pull requested to the main nussl repository and then deployed.

 Finally, if you are implementing new separation algorithms, you can work in the `algorithms/` folder.
 Implement your algorithm and then include it in `algorithms/__init__.py`.
+The base classes in nussl for all separation algorithms are included already: `SeparationBase`, `MaskSeparationBase`, and `ClusteringSeparationBase`.
 Your new algorithm will now be accessible by the scripts via `.yml` files.
+Once your new algorithm is implemented to your satisfaction, you can factor it out of the cookiecutter and start a PR for nussl to contribute it to the main library.

 All scripts, which are kept in the `scripts/` folder should take in a `.yml` file and function according to the parsed `.yml` file.
 This is to make sure every part of the